thotypous/mikroe-uhb/README.md

 ### PIC32 devices

 This project was tested with a **MultiMedia Board for PIC32MX7** development kit.
 Many thanks to John Comeau for implementing the support and providing us with patches and testing data.
+It is also reported to work with **Mikroelektronika Mini-32**.

 How to install